 At its core, footbag is about keeping an object aloft without using your hands and arms which makes the Asian version and the American one very similar.

-2 professional level to play hacky sack
+2 professional levels to play footbag

 “footbag net” is the name of the first game.
 In this game two teams or singles kick the sack over a net, trying to score by hitting the court of the other team.
 The rules are similar to volleyball or tennis.

 The other game is “footbag consecutive” where the aim is to complete as many consecutive kicks as possible without dropping the sack.
 Couples or singles can compete in this game.

 What’s inside a hacky sack?

 Over the years the sack filling evolved in many different directions.
 To the point that there are so many different types of footbag fillings and mixing it’s hard to keep track.